David Cameron held the first LGBT reception at a Tory…

 Society expects strict behavioural patterns from both men and women, but gender isn’t strictly binary and on that sliding scale of biology and nurture exists a lesson for us all, says Stewart Who?

 As a fearful gay child, the best policy to avoid an ‘outing’ was to act as butch as possible.
 Maintaining this 24 hour charade proved an exhausting, unrewarding and challenging role.
-A dull life was the prize for a convincing performance, while a poor show guaranteed a kicking.
+A dull life was the win for a convincing performance.
+A poor performance invited a kicking.

 A complete avoidance of anything feminine formed the basis of this Théâtre De Hetero.
 While rugby piss ups seemed to frequently end with team members donning drag, I’d merely purse my lips and spectate bitterly from the bar.
 It’s unlikely that Gary Watkins or Dave Roberts viewed their post-match wig wearing as an escape from masculinity, but it was.